 The Jau Prison administration denied Fadhel’s family visits to him, limiting communication to phone calls as the sole means of interaction.
 Recently, all forms of communication between Fadhel and his family, including phone calls, have ceased.

 On 30 August 2023, the United Nations Working Group on Arbitrary Detention issued an opinion concerning the arbitrary detention of six Bahraini nationals, including Fadhel.
 The Working Group deemed their detention arbitrary, citing warrantless arrests and exposure to torture, humiliation, and an unfair trial based on evidence obtained under duress.
 The experts called on the Bahraini government to immediately and unconditionally release the individuals, provide compensation, investigate the violations they endured, and hold the perpetrators accountable.

-Fadhel’s warrantless arrest, enforced disappearance, torture, unfair trial, and deprivation of communication represent a clear violation of the Convention against Torture and Other Forms of Cruel, Inhuman, or Degrading Treatment or Punishment (CAT) and the International Convention on Civil and Political Rights (ICCPR), and the International Covenant on Economic, Social and Cultural Rights (ICESCR), all of which Bahrain is a party to.
-Americans for Democracy and Human Rights in Bahrain (AHDHRB) calls on the Bahraini authorities to immediately and unconditionally release Fadhel.
+Fadhel’s warrantless arrest, enforced disappearance, torture, unfair trial, and deprivation of communication represent a clear violation of the Convention against Torture and Other Degrading and Inhuman Treatment (CAT), the International Covenant on Civil and Political Rights (ICCPR), and the International Covenant on Economic, Social and Cultural Rights (ICESCR), all of which Bahrain is a party to.
+Thus, Americans for Democracy & Human Rights in Bahrain (ADHRB) urges the Bahraini authorities to immediately and unconditionally release Fadhel.
 Additionally, ADHRB calls for a thorough investigation into the allegations of arbitrary detention, torture, enforced disappearance, and communication deprivation he endured in order to hold the perpetrators accountable, or at the very least conduct a fair retrial for him, leading to his release.